Gyumeijie/ViPages/README.md

 upwards scroll one **pixel**

 # Guide
-`d` and `u` is useful when you want adjust the page precisely and take a screenshot.
+`d` and `u` is useful if you wanna achieve piexl-accuracy when adjusting the page for screenshot.